 Maintaining Your Qualification

-TRAQ holders who do not take the renewal course and exam before their expiration date will be required to retake the full TRAQ course and pass its exam to requalify.
+ISA TRAQ holders who do not take the renewal course and exam before their expiration date will be required to retake the full ISA TRAQ course and pass its exam to requalify.

 See all events in this category

 Record and categorize information while performing a basic tree risk assessment with the ISA Basic Tree Risk Assessment Form.
-This tool builds on the tree risk assessment methodology outlined in ISA’s Best Management Practices and is used throughout the TRAQ training.
+This tool builds on the tree risk assessment methodology outlined in ISA’s Best Management Practices and is used throughout the ISA TRAQ program.